 - The converted leads will then be easily “passed” to the sales manager, who can then escort the prospect to the purchase stage of the funnel (as well as upsell).

-Sales leads are necessary for a business to operate and grow.
+B2B sales leads are necessary for a business to operate and grow.
 Their key characteristics are quantity, quality, and volume.
 Sales leads can be obtained in 2 main ways: outbound or inbound through the process called lead mining.
-The quantity of leads requires the careful and diligent organization of their capture and storage.
+The number of leads requires the careful and diligent organization of their capture and storage.

 You can feed your company with high-quality leads either by building the sales development process or by outsourcing it to lead generation companies like CIENCE.